vbrand1984/dotfiles/README.md

 ## Features

 ### Supported distributions
-These dotfiles are tested in [Gentoo](https://www.gentoo.org/), [Debian](https://www.debian.org/)/[Devuan](https://www.devuan.org/) and [Void](https://voidlinux.org/).
-Theoretically, this config should also work in other Debian-based distros (non-systemd ones included), and in [Ubuntu](https://ubuntu.com/) and Ubuntu-based distributions as well, but not all features may be supported.
+These dotfiles are tested in Gentoo, Debian/Devuan and Void Linux.
+Theoretically, this config should also work in other Debian-based distros (non-systemd ones included), and in Ubuntu and Ubuntu-based distributions as well, but not all features may be supported.

 The dotfiles are managed by [chezmoi](https://www.chezmoi.io/).
-In Void, the package for chezmoi is in the official repository; in Gentoo, there is an ebuild in the [guru](https://wiki.gentoo.org/wiki/Project:GURU) overlay.
+In Void Linux, the package for chezmoi is in the official repository; in Gentoo, there is an ebuild in the guru overlay.
 There is no official support for chezmoi in Debian though.
 One can install chezmoi in Debian and Debian-based distros in different ways.
-Personally, I prefer manual installation of the prebuilt `.deb` [package](https://www.chezmoi.io/install/#download-a-pre-built-linux-package).
+Personally, I prefer manual installation of the prebuilt `.deb` package ([link](https://www.chezmoi.io/install/#download-a-pre-built-linux-package)).
 There is no support for automated chezmoi tracking and updating in Debian installs by this setup so far.

 ### Automated installation of packages
 In Debian-based distros, this config will automatically install needed packages using `aptitude`.
 The list of the packages to install is stored in the [`$CHEZMOI_SOURCE_DIR/.chezmoidata/packages-deb.yaml`](home/.chezmoidata/packages-deb.yaml) file.
 Installation is performed by [this](home/.chezmoiscripts/run_onchange_after_install-deb-based.sh.tmpl) script.